 “Whose?”
-Chyoma asked, acting as if she was oblivious of whom I was enquiring about.
+Chyoma asked, acting as if she was oblivious to whom I was enquiring about.

-“In the words of Asa – Akinyele wants to marry wife, He don’t want to pay some bride price.”
+“In the words of Asa – Akinyele wants to marry wife, He doesn’t want to pay some bride price.”

 “What did you say?”
 Chyoma asked me, not grasping what I had just said.

 “He seems like a pretty nice guy,” I said to Chioma, hoping to score a point – I wasn’t this jealous egotistical fellow she’s thought I was.

 “Yes, he seems nice.
 He wants me to go on a date with him.”

 My heart stopped for a few seconds, it seemed I had swallowed my Adam’s apple and had to gasp for breath.